-The Bahamian legal system is based on the English common law system and the main sources of real estate law are local legislation, local case law and case law from Commonwealth jurisdictions.
+The Bahamian legal system is based on the English common law system.
+The main sources of real estate law are local legislation, local case law and case law from Commonwealth jurisdictions.

-Generally speaking, real estate purchasers and developers have taken a guarded approach to the introduction of digital or decentralised purchase and finance technologies and have continued to approach transaction structuring through conservative and established practices.
-However, The Bahamas government is taking steps to prepare for the anticipated introduction of digital asset business to The Bahamas in due course and recently published the draft Digital Assets and Registered Exchange Bill for industry consultation.
-The Bill prescribes the legal requirements for issuance and sale of digital tokens, and the regulation of issuers and those conducting digital asset business in or from The Bahamas.
+Real estate purchasers and developers have taken a guarded approach to the introduction of digital or decentralised purchase and finance technologies, and continue to approach transaction structuring through conservative and established practices.
+However, The Bahamas government has sought to encourage the development of the digital asset space, particularly with the enactment of the Digital Assets and Registered Exchange Act in 2020, which provides a framework for the regulation of issuers and those conducting digital asset business in or from The Bahamas.

 Real estate can be held as freehold title absolute or leasehold.

-In The Bahamas, the Conveyancing and Law of Property Act of 1909 principally governs the determination of title to real property and conveyancing transactions.
-The title to condominium units is governed by the Law of Property and Conveyancing (Condominium) Amendment Act 2003.
+In The Bahamas, the Conveyancing and Law of Property Act, 1909, principally governs the determination of title to real property and conveyancing transactions.
+The title to condominium units is governed by the Law of Property and Conveyancing (Condominium) Act, 1965 (as amended).
 The laws applicable to transfer of title do not vary between commercial and residential properties, but certain acquisitions by non-Bahamians would require prior government approval (see 2.11 Legal Restrictions on Foreign Investors).

-The transfer of title must be effected in writing and is done by a deed which is signed, sealed and delivered.
-Once completed, the deed must be stamped by the Department of Inland Revenue and any applicable taxes on the transaction must be paid.
+The transfer of title must be effected in writing and is done by a deed that is signed, sealed and delivered.
+Once completed, the deed must be stamped by the Department of Inland Revenue, and any applicable taxes on the transaction must be paid.
 The deed is then lodged in the Registry of Records to establish its priority against subsequent purchasers, encumbrances or liens.
-The original deed, once recorded, is returned to the purchaser for safekeeping together with any other original deeds in the chain of title that may change hands on closing.
+The original deed, once recorded, is returned to the purchaser for safekeeping, together with any other original deeds in the chain of title that may change hands on closing.

-As there is no land registry in The Bahamas, good and marketable title to land is determined by searches that are conducted against the names of predecessors in title and the seller in the Registry of Records, Supreme Court Registry, Companies Registry and the Probate Registry.
+As there is no land registry in The Bahamas, good and marketable title to land is determined by searches conducted against the names of predecessors in title and the seller in the Registry of Records, the Supreme Court Registry, the Companies Registry and the Probate Registry.
 Certain searches must be conducted manually, and this can have an impact on the time it takes to conclude a real estate transaction in The Bahamas due to some continuing restrictions on access to undertake such searches following the COVID-19 pandemic.

-In the course of a standard purchase and sale transaction it is usually necessary for a purchaser’s attorney to raise "requisitions" in respect of the title to a property, which can vary widely in nature, to ensure that areas of uncertainty, and inconsistencies or defects in title, are addressed by a seller or their counsel prior to closing.
+During a standard purchase and sale transaction, it is usually necessary for a purchaser’s attorney to raise “requisitions” in respect of the title to a property, which can vary widely in nature, to ensure that areas of uncertainty and inconsistencies or defects in title are addressed by a seller or their counsel prior to closing.

-In The Bahamas, it is increasingly becoming the practice for real estate purchase and sale agreements to include basic representations and warranties by the parties, particularly in commercial real estate transactions, but this is subject to the nature of the transaction and sophistication of the parties, and not all firms have adopted such practice.
+In The Bahamas, real estate purchase and sale agreements increasingly include basic representations and warranties by the parties, particularly in commercial real estate transactions, but this is subject to the nature of the transaction and the sophistication of the parties, and not all firms have adopted such practice.
 Given the relatively limited and rudimentary use of representations and warranties in commercial real estate transactions, representation and warranty insurance is not typically sought by the parties to the transaction.

 A purchaser may have remedies commonly available under common law for misrepresentation or breach of agreed representations/warranties.
-In the absence of agreed seller-disclosures, representations and warranties, the representations and warranties of a seller are limited under Bahamian law and generally relate to implied covenants for title only (ie, regarding the right to convey, quiet enjoyment, freedom from incumbrance, further assurance).
+In the absence of agreed seller disclosures, representations and warranties, the representations and warranties of a seller are limited under Bahamian law and generally relate to implied covenants for title only (regarding the right to convey, quiet enjoyment, freedom from incumbrance, further assurance, etc).

 While obtaining general guidance on Bahamian real estate law and contracts is important, an investor should ensure that they are advised on:

-The environmental liability laws of The Bahamas are contained in various statutes but the Environmental Health Services Act 1987 and Environmental Planning and Protection Act 2019 are of principal importance.
-Generally speaking, the environmental laws are not onerous and seek to hold liable the person responsible for any environmental damage.
+The environmental liability laws of The Bahamas are contained in various statutes, but the Environmental Health Services Act, 1987 and the Environmental Planning and Protection Act, 2019 are of primary importance.
+Generally, the environmental laws are not onerous and seek to hold liable the person responsible for any environmental damage.

 A buyer of real estate in which there is soil pollution or environmental contamination may (practically speaking, as much as legally speaking) inherit the responsibility of remediating pre-existing environmental issues.
-However, Section 28 of the Environmental Planning and Protection Act 2019 provides that liability for historical pollution is imposed on any person found to have polluted the environment before the coming into force of the Act.
-It is worth noting that the Act came into force on 20 January 2020 and many of its administrative provisions have not yet been fully implemented, nor have the provisions imposing duties of care or liability been tested in practical application and effect.
+However, Section 28 of the Environmental Planning and Protection Act, 2019 provides that the liability for historical pollution is imposed on any person found to have polluted the environment before the Act came into force on 20 January 2020; many of the Act's administrative provisions have not yet been fully implemented, and the provisions imposing duties of care or liability have not yet been tested in practical application and effect.
 It remains to be seen (but certainly appears that it might be the case) whether environmental liability and remediation costs may be borne by a prior landowner under Section 28, notwithstanding that they had subsequently disposed of or sold the land to a third-party purchaser, or whether such liability would simply be inherited by a successor in title or the current owner of the damaged or polluted land.

-The P&S Act contemplates that a "Land Use Plan" shall be adopted for each island in the Commonwealth of The Bahamas and work on developing those plans is underway, but unfinished.
-In the interim, it is standard practice for a buyer who wishes to ascertain the permitted uses of a parcel of real estate under applicable zoning or planning law, to contact the Town Planning Committee in the Department of Physical Planning for confirmation of the permitted or zoned use of that property under historic zoning orders or the current non-statutory land-use plans.
+The P&S Act contemplates that a “Land Use Plan” shall be adopted for each island in the Commonwealth of The Bahamas; work on developing those plans is underway, but is as yet unfinished.
+In the interim, it is standard practice for a buyer who wishes to ascertain the permitted uses of a parcel of real estate under applicable zoning or planning law to contact the Town Planning Committee in the Department of Physical Planning for confirmation of the permitted or zoned use of that property under historic zoning orders or the current non-statutory land use plans.

 Approvals in Principle

-Such approval in principle is often sought from the highest levels of government in the purchase and development approval process, and covered in a buyer’s or developer’s application to the National Economic Council and Bahamas Investment Authority (mentioned in 2.11 Legal Restrictions on Foreign Investors).
-In the case of major development projects, the buyer/developer and The Bahamas government will often enter into written and signed "Heads of Agreement" confirming approved uses, permitted development plans and related matters.
+Such approval in principle is often sought from the highest levels of government in the purchase and development approval process and covered in a buyer’s or developer’s application to the National Economic Council and Bahamas Investment Authority (see 2.11 Legal Restrictions on Foreign Investors).
+In the case of major development projects, the buyer/developer and The Bahamas government will often enter into written and signed “Heads of Agreement” confirming approved uses, permitted development plans and related matters.

-The Bahamian constitution protects private property rights and the powers or rights of condemnation, expropriation or compulsory purchase (referred to as "compulsory acquisition" in The Bahamas) by The Bahamas government are limited and can only be exercised strictly in accordance with relevant statute law.
+The Bahamian constitution protects private property rights.
+The Bahamian government's powers or rights of condemnation, expropriation or compulsory purchase (referred to as “compulsory acquisition” in The Bahamas) are limited and can only be exercised strictly in accordance with relevant statute law, as follows:

-Generally speaking, all sales and transfers of land between third parties, whether direct or indirect, attract value added tax (VAT) payable to the Public Treasury under the Value Added Tax Act (VAT Act).
+Generally speaking, all sales and transfers of land between third parties, whether direct or indirect, attract VAT payable to the Public Treasury under the Value Added Tax Act (VAT Act).

 VAT on a transaction is calculated on either the consideration paid for the property or the market value of the property, whichever is greater.
 The rate of VAT payable on the sale and purchase of land depends upon whether the conveyance is made to an individual or to a company or other entity.
 Conveyances to an individual are calculated on a sliding scale of 2.5% for transactions valued at less than BSD100,000 up to 10% for transactions over BSD1 million.
 In the case of a company or other entity, all transactions are charged at 10%.

 It is customary for a buyer and seller to agree in a typical sale and purchase transaction to share the payment of the applicable tax equally, but this is a business decision for the parties and not required by law.